Witiko/scm-at-arqmath3/README.md

 ## Tasks

+- Create a visualization of the best system with [document maps][28].
 - After the ARQMath-3 paper has been published:
   - Update [the *Citing* section][18] in `README.md` and on [the 🤗 Model Hub][17].
   - Add [a link][19] to [the 🤗 Model Hub][17].